ovh/docs/pages/web/web-paas/configuration-services/guide.en-sg.md

 ### Using an application tunnel

 Alternatively, many database applications (such as MySQL Workbench and similar tools) support establishing their own SSH tunnel.
-Consult the documentation for your application for how to enter SSH credentials, including telling it where your SSH private key is.  ($partner_full does not support password-based SSH authentication.)
+Consult the documentation for your application for how to enter SSH credentials, including telling it where your SSH private key is.
+(Web PaaS does not support password-based SSH authentication.)

 To get the values to use, the easiest way is to run `webpaas ssh --pipe`.
 That will return a command line that can be used to connect over SSH, from which you can pull the appropriate information.
 For example: